European Foundation

 The guidance process contains three face-to-face meetings.
 Each meeting takes about three hours.
 The meetings are provided in an individual or in a group form based on the client’s interest and individual needs.
 The clients can be provided with phone or email guidance, as well.

-The target group are citizens from Ukraine and their family members with temporary refuge in the Slovak Republic registered at the labour office as refugees seeking employment.
-To join the measure, the person interested in the career guidance submits the application form at the labour office where he/she has been registered.
-The travel costs to personal meetings and meal are reimbursed up to €13.38 (€4.46 per one meeting).
+To participate in the measure, the person interested in the career guidance submits the application form at the labour office where they are registered.
+The travel costs for personal meetings and meals are reimbursed up to €13.38 (€4.46 per one meeting).
 The financial coverage of the project is provided through the system of National Projects, but the planned scope has not been entrusted.

 Use of measure